What is a house clearance?

 The house clearance service will include two people who will load the items from inside or outside of the property.
 It is important that you adequately describe what needs to be cleared in advance or advise the company that it could change, to ensure the right sized vehicle with enough time available is sent.

 It is important that you select a reputable clearance company which means reviews and compliance information such as Waste Carriers Licence.
 Clearabee is the UK’s largest clearance company undertaking over 200,000 clearances every year.
-Clearabee is also the most reviewed on
+Clearabee is also the most reviewed on Trustpilot, giving you complete peace of mind.

 Charity House Clearance / Donating / Selling Items